- Home

 It’s your decision

-For localised or locally advanced prostate cancer, there are several treatment options available, including active surveillance, surgery and radiation therapy.
+For localised or locally advanced prostate cancer, you can choose from several treatment options, including active surveillance, watchful waiting, surgery and radiation therapy.
 It is advised that you see both a urologist and a radiation oncologist to discuss your options before deciding on treatment.
 For advanced prostate cancer that has spread to bones or other organs, it is advised that you also see a medical oncologist.

-You can ask for a referral to a radiation oncologist or medical oncologist from your urologist or GP.
+Your urologist or GP can give you a referral to a radiation oncologist or medical oncologist.

 Adults have the right to accept or refuse any treatment that they are offered.
 For example, some people with advanced cancer choose treatment that has significant side effects even if it gives only a small benefit for a short period of time.
 Others decide to focus their treatment on quality of life.
 You may want to discuss your decision with the treatment team, GP, family and friends.